reidmilo/Examining-the-Correlation-Between-Church-Density-and-Anti-LGBT-Legislation/README.md

 **Background:**
 The United States has been engaged in ongoing debates and legislative efforts surrounding LGBT rights.
 This study aims to investigate the potential correlation between church density, the introduction of anti-LGBT legislation, and voting patterns.
 The objective is to provide insights into the role religion plays in voters' morals and how it influences their political decisions.

-**Previous Research:**
-- Economic Impact of LGBT Legislation
-- The Economic Cost of Anti-LGBTQ Laws
-- Church Attendance on Congressional Growth

 ## 2. Objectives: